This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - The association between human and horse movement

-- How to choose the appropriate exercises by each child’s individual needs, and more
+- How to choose the appropriate exercises for each child’s individual needs and more

 If you’ve gotten approval from your child’s physician and the therapist has ruled out any conditions that would prohibit participation, there usually aren’t any risks involved in hippotherapy.
-As previously mentioned, a well-trained, certified therapist will be with your child at all times to ensure safety.
+As previously mentioned, a well-trained, certified therapist will always be with your child to ensure safety.

 Lifelong Financial Assistance for Your Child's Birth Injury